MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/warehouse-how-to-create-individual-bins.md

 > [!NOTE]
 >  As soon as you use a bin, you cannot delete it unless it is empty.
 But if you want to use another bin-naming system, you can use the reclassification journal to in effect move your items to a new bin system.
 This process is manual and takes time, however, so it is best to set up your bins correctly from the start.

 To work with the **Bin Creation Worksheet** window, you must be set up as a warehouse employee at the location where the bins exist.
-For more information, see [How to: Set Up Warehouse Employees](warehouse-how-to-set-up-warehouse-employees.md).
+For more information, see [Set Up Warehouse Employees](warehouse-how-to-set-up-warehouse-employees.md).

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Bin Creation Worksheet**, and then choose the related link.
 2. Choose the **Calculate Bins** action.